pjfl/p5-app-notitia/README.md

     bin/notitia-cli list-methods
     bin/notitia-cli help <method>

-The `list-methods` command is available to all of the appliction programs (except scripts and `notitia-server`)
+The `list-methods` command is available to all of the application programs (except scripts and `notitia-server`)

 The bash completion script is provided by: